hylang/hy/docs/language/index.rst

 This bit covers a bit about Hy's lovable quirks and eccentricities.

-In a nutshell, Hy is a lisp dialect, but one that converts its structure into Python (literally a conversion into Python's abstract syntax tree!).
-This is pretty cool because it means Hy is several
+In a nutshell, Hy is a lisp dialect, but one that converts its structure into Python... literally a conversion into Python's abstract syntax tree!
+(Or to put it in more crude terms, Hy is lisp-stick on a python!)

-things:
+This is pretty cool because it means Hy is several things:

  - A lisp that feels very pythonic
  - For lispers, a great way to use lisp's crazy powers but in the wide